Endless-Homework/A-WIKI-ABOUT-TYAP-/README.md

 # A-WIKI-ABOUT-TYAP
-A wiki about Jiangsu Tianyi AP Center
+An inofficial wiki about Jiangsu Tianyi AP Center.